Access resources that may help you manage your cITP treatment

 It’s no secret that your diet is an important contributor to your overall health.
 The trouble is, what exactly is in a healthy diet?
-There is a lot of conflicting (and complicated!) advice out there, which can leave people confused.
+There is a lot of conflicting (and complicated!) advice out there, which can be confusing.
 Here are some tips that can help.

 The US Department of Health and Human Services publishes Dietary Guidelines to help people make good choices when it comes to their diet.
 Here are some highlights from the guidelines to help you with yours.